-The global plastic market is projected to grow from USD 768.9 billion in 2025 to USD 1,138.9 billion by 2035, expanding at a CAGR of 4%.
-This steady growth is driven by the unmatched versatility, cost-effectiveness, and wide-ranging applicability of plastics across numerous industries including packaging, automotive, construction, electronics, and healthcare.
+The global plastic market is projected to grow from USD 768.9 billion in 2025 to USD 1,138.9 billion by 2035, recording a compound annual growth rate (CAGR) of 4.0%.
+This expansion is being supported by consistent demand across sectors including packaging, automotive, construction, electronics, and healthcare, where plastics are preferred for their strength-to-weight ratio, chemical resistance, and processing flexibility.

 Metric | Value |